-- Results in some additional staff time to administer the rebates - Additional efforts have been made to increase taxpayer awareness of the program
+- Results in some additional staff time to administer the rebates - Additional efforts have been made to increase taxpayer awareness of the program occupied as a memorial home, clubhouse or athletic grounds by persons who served in the armed forces of His or Her Majesty or an ally of His or Her Majesty in any war"

-5. Tax Rebates for Legion Properties (No Action Required)
+5. Tax Rebates for Legion Properties (Province exempted from taxation in 2019)

-- Legislative reference: Section 361(4) 1 of the Municipal Act, 2001. - The Act states that the council of a municipality "may pass by-laws exempting from taxation, other than school taxes and local improvement rates, land that is used and occupied as a memorial home, clubhouse or athletic grounds by persons who served in the armed forces of His or Her Majesty or an ally of His or Her Majesty in any war"
+- Legislative reference: Section 361(4) 1 of the Municipal Act, 2001. - The Act states that the council of a municipality "may pass by-laws exempting from taxation, other than school taxes and local improvement rates, land that is used and